ddogg26/cybersecurity-notes-and-writeups/Notes/Cyber Defense Frameworks.md

 Command and Control
 Actions on Objectives

-How do we stop these s
+How do we stop these steps in the chain?